Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

 with newly generated tokens OR reloaded tokens (in case the keys are loaded from an external URI).

-To rotate keys you can send `POST` request:
+To rotate keys, send a `POST` request:

 ```http
 POST kong:8001/jwt-signer/jwks/<name-or-id>/rotate
 ```